canonical/cloud-init/doc/rtd/topics/debugging.rst

 6. If you encounter an error during SRU testing:

-   * Create a `NewCloudInitBug`_ reporting the version of cloud-init affected
+   * Create a `new cloud-init bug`_ reporting the version of cloud-init affected
    * ping upstream cloud-init on Freenode's `#cloud-init IRC channel`_

 .. _SRU: https://wiki.ubuntu.com/StableReleaseUpdates